11 Things Lenders Don’t Want to See on Bank Statements

 3. Outdated Bank Statements

-Fannie Mae requires that bank statements are no more than 45 days old at the time of application.
+Fannie Mae requires that bank statements be no more than 45 days old at the time of application.
 In addition, you will need new statements if they expire during the mortgage process.
-Supply the most recent statements available.
+Supply the most recent statements available and be prepared to submit newer documents if your lender requests them.

 4. NSF Charges